SarahWu0715/mywebsite/content/blogs/blog3.md

 draft: false
 image: pic08.jpg
 keywords: ""
-slug: ps
+slug: about_me
-title: Personal Statement
+title: About Me
 ---

 My name is Danyang (Sarah) Wu, and I am a Masters in Analytics and Management student at London Business School, expected to graduate in June 2022.